peachypeachyy/portfolio-contents/on_prem_virtualization/on_prem_virt.md

 As a Solutions Architect, my work involved devising this Green-field architecture, integrating & Securing the API's with the API management solution, understanding and designing the business processess which needed to be automated using low-code/no-code on the Process Automation Manager(PAM) deployed on Openshift

-There are several components to this architecture

-### Tenant Dashboards

-The Tenant Dashboards were custom developed using Frontend languages such as React and NodeJS.
-The main utility of the frontend was to provide a dashboard where the customers of our client could interface with the billing software

-### API Management

-Each API exposed on the front-end was integrated with the 3Scale API Management where Rules for Rate limiting, monetizing and securing were devised.
-Connectors to create re-usable code for each API to talk to each other were also created in this API Management layer on Red Hat Fuse.

-### OCP-Kubernetes Multi-tenant workloads

-Since each customer of the client had thier own business processess which interacted with the billing software, it was essential that the client provided a multi-tenancy solution which was scalable based on the number of customers subscribed to the client.

 ## Work Performed